There are 2 types of HTTP cookies:

 - Non-session cookies are used by a physical browser to persist website data for an extended period of time.
 They are usually stored in a file on the browser's machine until expiration.

 In StresStimulus, a VU can either restart a browser on every iteration (the session cookie will change on every iteration) or leave the browser open across all iterations (the session cookie will stay the same on every iteration).
 Maintaining session persistence across all iterations can be useful when a test case has a login process that needs to be done only on the first iteration and not on subsequent iterations.

 Here are two examples:

-- On the contrary, external users who use the application occasionally are signing in whenever they need to navigate through a scenario.
+- On the contrary, external users who use the application occasionally sign in whenever they need to navigate through a scenario.
 A new session cookie is assigned in every iteration.
 A login is most likely required in every iteration as well.

 Use the Cookie correlation scope to set which cookies are correlated between iterations.

 Starting from v5.8, in a test case group, the Cookie correlation scope property is honored for every child test case.
 For example, in a TC Group with TC1 and TC2, to clear the session between TC1 and TC2, set the Cookie correlation scope property of TC1 to None.